captainzero93/Protect-Images-from-AI-PixelGuard/README.md

      source venv/bin/activate
      ```

-3. Install the required dependencies:
+4. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```

+Note: This project is not compatible with Python 3.12 or later due to dependency constraints.
+Please use Python 3.11 or earlier.

 ## Usage
 Activate your virtual environment (if not already activated), then run the script: